-Personal exposure monitoring: Pupil citizen scientists will be trained to assemble and carry the PM sensors in a small rucksack during their school day (including their commute to and from school) for a total of three x two week periods (corresponding to school terms) in an intensive measurement period in the 3 months prior to B-CAP implementation and the 12 months post implementation (4 intensive observational measurement periods in total).
-We estimate from our previous analysis of roadside and background air quality trends [62] that 3 distributed months of monitoring prior and another 3 distributed months post implementation, with supporting meteorological data (wind speed/direction, temperature, relative humidity), is sufficient to capture the majority of conditions and allow quantification of the change in exposure due to the B-CAP.
+Personal exposure monitoring: Pupil citizen scientists will be trained to assemble and carry the PM sensors in a small rucksack during their school day (including their commute to and from school) for a total of three x two week periods (corresponding to school terms) in the 12 months pre implementation.
 We have chosen multiple pollution measurement periods combined with the continuous static data to account for day-to-day variations in the levels of background air pollution concentration (primarily due to meteorological conditions) in order to estimate changes in children's exposure due to the B-CAP.
 Within each school we will recruit a minimum 20 children from Years 5 and 6 (aged 9-11, total n=240) to carry the sensors.
 Children will be nominated by school teachers to ensure coverage of a range of locations around the school, and equal numbers of boys/girls, and coverage of different ethnic groups.
 Inclusion criteria will include: parent provided informed consent, ability to wear and operate mobile sensor device.
 Our pilot work suggests it is not feasible to ask children to wear devices for more than one week at a time; thus, in order to obtain all 20 children per school worth of data collection we will allocate eligible pupils to one of two data collections teams (week 1, week 2, week 3, week 4); this order will be retained for all data collection periods (i.e. individual children will measure during the same week in year 1 and year 2).
 Within each school, 5 pupils per week will wear the monitors (e.g. a total of 60 children per week across 12 schools, for four weeks).
 Children will be asked to carry the sensor for one week, including their journeys to and from school.
 They place it in the same room as them when stationary (for example in lessons).
 Children will be encouraged to engage in normal activity throughout the week.
 They will complete a short diary to record method of travel to school, and locations visited each day.
 Detailed instructions and training will be given to pupils and parents.